microsoft/dstoolkit-devcontainers/src/sample_pytorch_gpu_project/README.md

 az ml environment create --file aml_example/aml_setup/create-env.yaml -g <YOU_AML_RESOURCE_GROUP> -w <YOU_AML_WORKSPACE>
 ```

+#### **Updating the AML Custom Environment**

-Note this environment will need to be updated manually anytime new dependencies are added to `.devcontainer/requirements.txt` or `.devcontainer/Dockerfile` is updated.
+Note AML environment will need to be updated manually anytime new dependencies are added to `.devcontainer/requirements.txt` or `.devcontainer/Dockerfile` is updated.
 Also if you add new dependencies in `src/common/requirements.txt` that are needed in `src/sample_pytorch_gpu_project` then this will also require a environment rebuild.
 The environment can be rebuilt by running the exact same command used above to create the environment.

 ## Run the AML Component Example